Advice for Incoming Midshipmen

 It is just your experience.
 It is your story.
 It is your journey.

-What you do with your journey, your opportunity to be a midshipman at the Naval Academy is what matters.
+What you do with your journey & your opportunity to be a Midshipman at the Naval Academy is what matters.

-Your actions over plebe summer are what matter.
-Your desire to learn and grow as a leader is what matters.
-Your ability to love and support your classmates who may be having a different experience than you, or doing different things and feeling different than you, is what matters.
+Having the empathy to love and support your classmates who may be having a different experience than you, or doing different things and feeling different than you, is what matters.

 The attitude you choose to have every day and the effort you choose to put forth is what matters.